Mantel Decor for Fall

-After all of the magnolia garlands were added it was time to add three large resin pumpkins.
-These beauties came from Michael’s.
+After all of the magnolia garlands were added it was time to add my collection of three large resin pumpkins.

 The majority of the pumpkins were these medium size.
 These are a variety of real pumpkins, fabric pumpkins and a few artificial pumpkins.
 I simply began filling in the space between the three large pumpkins to get the full and lush look I wanted.